 It was not possible to defy the written sources of Islam entirely, however, and so the records of the sins of the prophets in the Quran and Hadith became watered down into “mistakes”.
 Similar euphemisms, such as “acts of forgetfulness”, are constantly used by Muslim writers today to account for these misdemeanors which the Scripture and traditions of Islam record.
 There are basically two reasons for the rise of this doctrine in Islam.
 Firstly, the early Muslims soon discovered that the Bible taught plainly that Jesus was the only sinless man that ever lived and, confronted with this evidence, deemed it necessary to invent the fiction that all the prophets — especially Muhammad — were sinless as well.
 A superiority of Jesus over Muhammad could not be tolerated and, just as miracles were attributed to the figurehead of Islam to give him a status at least equal to that of Jesus, so he was also held to be sinless for the same purpose.
 Secondly, the doctrine of revelation in Islam holds that the scriptures were dictated directly to the prophets by the intermediary angel (Gabriel) and it was therefore believed that the prophets must have possessed an impeccable character for, if they could not keep themselves from error in their personal lives, how could they be trusted to communicate God’s revelation without error?
 This latter presupposition led perforce to the conclusion that the prophets must have been sinless.”

-We can clearly recognise that there is a very different understanding between Christians and Muslims as to the object of their sins.
+We can clearly recognize that there is a very different understanding between Christians and Muslims as to the object of their sins.
 As we have just seen in Islam man’s sin is against himself, but in Christianity, man was created Sinless but they fall into sin.
 Genesis 1:31 “God saw everything that he made was good”.

 However, in Genesis 3 man falls into sin by his own rebellion sinning against God and both Adam and the generation after Him are tainted by the effects of his original Sin Man’s fall clearly affected the state of the earth, himself, and all of the created order in it.
 Now the effects of these sins on Adam’s kin we will discuss shortly, but the effects of Sin is clear: